 • It tastes like summer!

-Since I have a variety of herbs in my garden—mint, cilantro and basil—I asked Carolyn Malcoun, our associate food editor, how I can turn any herb into pesto.
+Since I have a variety of herbs in my garden—mint, cilantro and basil—I asked Carolyn Malcoun, our senior food editor, how I can turn any herb into pesto.
 Here are her tips:

 • The basic elements of any pesto include herbs, nuts, cheese, oil, salt and pepper.
 Pesto traditionally involves cheese and nuts, but you can exclude either of these ingredients and adjust the others as necessary to achieve the desired consistency.